-The independent Directors do not hold regularly scheduled meetings; however, the Board Mandate (as defined below) permits the independent Directors to hold a separate meeting of the independent Directors, if and when the need arises.
-Such meetings are generally held following regularly scheduled meetings of the Board and exclude members of Management and non-independent Directors.
-The Board ensures open and candid discussion among its independent Directors by continuously monitoring situations where a conflict of interest or perceived conflict of interest with respect to a Director may exist.
+The independent directors of the Corporation do not hold regularly scheduled meetings; however, the Board Mandate (as defined below) permits the independent directors to hold a separate meeting of the independent directors, if and when the need arises.
+Such meetings are generally held following regularly scheduled meetings of the Board and exclude members of management and non-independent Directors.
+The Board ensures open and candid discussion among its independent Directors by continuously monitoring situations where a conflict of interest or perceived conflict of interest with respect to a director may exist.
 In cases where such a conflict of interest or perceived conflict of interest is identified, it is addressed in accordance with the BCBCA and the Board Mandate.
-The Board may determine that it is appropriate to hold an in-camera session excluding a Director with a conflict of interest or perceived conflict of interest or such Director may consider that it is appropriate to recuse himself from considering and voting with respect to the matter under consideration.
-During the financial year ended September 30, 2023, there were no cases where a conflict of interest or perceived conflict of interest with respect to a Director arose.
-However, it should be noted that effective December 31, 2023, Ms. Hanna Schweitz stepped down from the Board to avoid a potential conflict of interest that had arisen with her other commitments.
+The Board may determine that it is appropriate to hold an in-camera session excluding a director with a conflict of interest or perceived conflict of interest or such Director may consider that it is appropriate to recuse himself from considering and voting with respect to the matter under consideration.
+During the financial year ended September 30, 2024, there were no cases where a conflict of interest or perceived conflict of interest with respect to a director arose.